queuedpixel/twitch-craps-bot/readme.md

 ### Debugging Tools

-If the `debug` configuration is set to `true`, the following debug tools are available:
+If the `debug` configuration is set to `true`, the following debugging tools are available:

 #### Die Rolls